-But stereotypes aside, our pot-smoking friends who had these claims about their good friend Mary Jane and what she could do, were actually onto something.
+But stereotypes aside, our po t-smoking friends who had these claims about their good friend Mary Jane and what she could do, were actually onto something.

 We’re not saying that getting high is the answer to anything.
-We’re just saying that the plant our weed-smoking friends have held in high esteem actually holds some potential medicinal properties (we have to say potential to keep our good graces with the nice people at the FDA).
+We’re just saying that the plant our smoking friends have held in high esteem actually holds some potential medicinal properties (we have to say potential to keep our good graces with the nice people at the FDA).

 Here’s what science tells us about the rest of the plant.

-Epilepsy -CBD has been studied (more research is needed to truly get to the bottom of the benefits) which suggests it is helpful for conditions like Lennox-Gastaut syndrome and Dravet syndrome.
+Epilepsy -Hemp's compounds has been studied (more research is needed to truly get to the bottom of the benefits) which suggests it is helpful for conditions like Lennox-Gastaut syndrome and Dravet syndrome.
 It also benefits those who have any form of epilepsy belonging to the category of illnesses called Epileptic encephalopathies.

 The fact remains that there haven’t been nearly enough studies on the potential health benefits the cannabis plant might hold for people.
 What we have discovered has been promising.
 Another area that’s begging for scientific attention is consuming the actual plant as a whole.
 Many people use the whole plant as part of their morning smoothies, enjoying the anti-inflammatory effects of the whole, raw enzymes in the plant.